 Reduce the Number of People Engaged in Substance Use.

-Full-spectrum Prevention’s goal is to reduce the number of youth and young adults engaging in substance use.
+Full-spectrum prevention’s goal is to reduce the number of people engaging in substance use.
 We plan to accomplish this through the following objectives:

 - Advance prevention through applied research, based in evidence-based practice.

 - Safeguard the role of prevention of substance use.

 - Provide innovative prevention strategies.